hutscape/hutscape.github.io/_checklists/layout.md

       - name: Place decoupling capacitors physically and electrically close to the desired components
       - name: Snake tracks around the board
       - name: Use standard grid size <code>10 mils</code> for routing traces
+      - name: Route components, signals and power paths on layer 1 and ground return on layer 2
   - title: Silkscreen
     list:
       - name: "Adhere to <a href='/checklists/standards#text-size'>standard text size</a>"